pkmohabir1/group8_spotify_analysis/README.md

 - Popularity Distribution by Density
 - Scatterplots for correlations of all data metrics
 - Popularity vs Unpopularity charts
-- Kernal Density Estimatmation plot (KDE) to visualize each metric
+- Kernal Density Estimation plot (KDE) to visualize each metric
 - Top Ten tracks based on "cumulative" popularity value
 - Top ten tracks based on popularity value